PaddlePaddle/PaddleOCR/docs/update.en.md

 - **🔥 2024.10.1 Added Low-Code Development Capability in the OCR Field**:
-  * PaddleX, a low-code development tool based on PaddleOCR's advanced technology, supports low-code full-process development capabilities in the OCR field:
+  * PaddleX, an All-in-One development tool based on PaddleOCR's advanced technology, supports low-code full-process development capabilities in the OCR field:
      * 🎨 [**Rich Model One-Click Call**](https://paddlepaddle.github.io/PaddleOCR/latest/en/paddlex/quick_start.html): Integrates **17 models** related to text image intelligent analysis, general OCR, general layout analysis, general table recognition, formula recognition, and stamp recognition into 6 pipelines, which can be quickly experienced through a simple **Python API one-click call**.
 In addition, the same set of APIs also supports a total of **200+ models** in image classification, object detection, image segmentation, and time series forcasting, forming 20+ single-function modules, making it convenient for developers to use **model combinations**.

      * 🚀 [**High Efficiency and Low barrier of entry**](https://paddlepaddle.github.io/PaddleOCR/latest/en/paddlex/overview.html): Provides two methods based on **unified commands** and **GUI** to achieve simple and efficient use, combination, and customization of models.
 Supports multiple deployment methods such as **high-performance inference, service-oriented deployment, and edge deployment**.
 Additionally, for various mainstream hardware such as **NVIDIA GPU, Kunlunxin, Ascend, Cambricon, and Haiguang**, models can be developed with **seamless switching**.